AlexandreSiedschlag/ProMaxima/README.md

 # Issues
 CSS not working properly, i made the link from settings, django, html and css.
 But for some reason when i make some changes, its not updating properly.
 (1)

-1- After sometime i found out that my browser's cache was full, so i did Ctrl+F5 and solved the problem.
+1- After sometime i found out that my browser's cache was full, so i did Ctrl+F5 to hard refresh and solved the problem.
 Now Css is properly working